Please read this WHOLE post. I didn’t write it for giggles.

 I officially founded Multifarious Press in December of 2016.
 Though the idea had been born over a year before.
 Multifarious means diversity.
-That’s the end goal of my press, to provide a home to diverse authors and stories, and a place for people to find quality titles with the diversity they’re looking for.
+That’s the end goal of my press, to provide a home to diverse authors and stories that I LOVE, and a place for people to find quality titles with the diversity they’re looking for.

 While diversity is the founding precept, if one of the editors at MFP likes your pitch during a pitch event, do feel free to submit, as we are open to submissions across the board within our realms of interest.